sutulovat2611/sutulovat2611/README.md

 ### Hi there 👋

 ## :woman_technologist: About me
-:woman_student: I am a 4th Year Software Engineering student at Monash University
+:woman_student: Software Engineering Graduate at Monash University (42nd in QS World University Rankings)

-👯 I’m looking for part time software engineering job with an opportunity to start working full time once I graduate
+👯 I’m currently looking for a full time job as a front-end developer

+:brain: I'm currently learning Vue.js framework due to its high demand nowadays

 😄 I am open to collaboration opportunities (anytime & anywhere & any type)

 ## 📧 Contact me via